fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 can account for and improve limitations in data.

-3. The sociotechnical frame: this frame recognizes that a machine learning model is part of the interaction between people and technology, and thus any social components of this interaction need to be modelled and incorporated accordingly.
+3. The sociotechnical frame: this frame recognizes that a machine learning model is part of social and technical interactions between people and technology, and thus the social components of this interaction need to be modelled and incorporated accordingly.

 Example: assessing risk of re-engagement in criminal behaviour in an individual